Barnabas Collins: The return of Barnabas Collins

 In 1967, while searching the Collins family crypt for their rumored lost jewels, Willie Loomis (John Karlen) stumbled upon the chained coffin in which Barnabas slept.
 Believing the coffin to contain the Collins family riches, Willie inadvertently released the vampire.
 Barnabas attacked Willie and turned him into his unwilling servant.

 Barnabas Collins introduced himself to the modern Collins family as a cousin from England, a hard-working businessman never seen during the day.
-The family accepted this story, despite having never before heard of him, because of his resemblance to the portrait of the ancestral Barnabas which hung in Collinwood.
+The family accepted this story, despite having never heard of him, because of his resemblance to the portrait of the ancestral Barnabas which hung in Collinwood.
 The thirsty Barnabas made victims of several Collinsport residents.
-He was particularly taken with waitress Maggie Evans (Kathryn Leigh Scott), who resembled his long-lost love, Josette.
+He was particularly taken with waitress Maggie Evans (Scott), who resembled his long-lost love, Josette.
 Barnabas was told by David Collins (David Henesy) that Josette's spirit still haunted the Collinwood estate, where it periodically helped and protected others, including young David.
 Barnabas Collins kidnapped Maggie, hypnotized her to believe that she was Josette, and planned to make her his vampire bride.
 Maggie escaped with help from the ghost of Sarah Collins, but the emotional distress of being kidnapped caused Maggie to regress to a childlike mentality and to forget all that had happened.
 Barnabas Collins then targeted David's governess, Victoria Winters (Alexandra Moltke) as a potential consort.
-He tried to seduce her away from her fiancé Burke Devlin (Anthony George), and then to bite her.
+He tried to seduce her away from her fiancé Burke Devlin (George), and then to bite her.
 The ghost of Sarah appeared repeatedly throughout and warned Barnabas, who was tormented by a feeling of responsibility for her death, away from evil deeds.

 Maggie was sent to Wyndcliff Sanitarium, where Dr. Julia Hoffman (Grayson Hall) tried to get her to remember what happened and to identify her kidnapper.
-Dr. Hoffman found that the answer lay somewhere at Collinwood, and discovered who and what Barnabas was.
+Julia found that the answer lay somewhere at Collinwood, and discovered who and what Barnabas was.
 Julia fell in love with Barnabas and attempted to cure him, and hypnotized Maggie to forget everything Barnabas had tried to do to her.
-Barnabas Collins initially distrusted Julia, and when her medical cure failed, viewed her as a risk who would be able to expose his true nature.
+Barnabas initially distrusted Julia, and when her medical cure failed, viewed her as a risk who would be able to expose his true nature.
 He attempted to kill Julia, or to drive her mad so that no one would believe her accusations.
 Ultimately, Barnabas came to see Julia as a useful ally.
 The romantic relationship Julia desired never happened on-screen, but she became Barnabas' chief confidante and helped him many times, while Barnabas Collins became genuinely devoted to Julia and would go to extraordinary lengths to protect or rescue her when she ran afoul of enemies such as Angelique (eventually a firm friend), ghosts, and the ancient Leviathans.